tc39/proposal-object-values-entries/spec.md

   1. Let *nameList* be [?][return-if-abrupt] [EnumerableOwnProperties][enumerable-own-properties](*obj*, **"value"**).
   1. Return [CreateArrayFromList][create-array-from-list](*nameList*).

-If an implementation defines a specific order of enumeration for the for-in statement, the same order must be used for the elements of the array returned in step 5.

 # Object.entries( O )

 When the **entries** function is called with argument *O*, the following steps are taken:
   1. Let *obj* be [?][return-if-abrupt] [ToObject][to-object](*O*).
   1. Let *nameList* be [?][return-if-abrupt] [EnumerableOwnProperties][enumerable-own-properties](*obj*, **"key+value"**).
   1. Return [CreateArrayFromList][create-array-from-list](*nameList*).

-If an implementation defines a specific order of enumeration for the for-in statement, the same order must be used for the elements of the array returned in step 5.

 ## EnumerableOwnProperties Abstract Operation